crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_1.md

 ```
     {
-      "Logging": {
-        "LogLevel": {
-          "Default": "Information",
-          "Microsoft": "Warning",
-          "Microsoft.Hosting.Lifetime": "Information"
-        }
-      },
       "FromAppSettings" :"I came from appsettings."
     }
 ```
 Next, edit the controller to return this configuration value.
-1. In the Controllers folder, open the file `ConfigurationController.cs`.
+1. In the Controllers folder, open the file [ConfigurationController.cs](../../Controllers/ConfigurationController.cs).
-2. Edit the `Get()` action to return the new configuration setting in adddition to the Test value:
+1. Edit the `Get()` action to return the new configuration setting in adddition to the Test value:

 ```
     [HttpGet]